Where The Line Falls Slack

 A central aspect of the exhibition is its invocation of the cultural and material history of southern Appalachia, particularly through the lens of handweaving revivals tied to early 20th-century settlement movements.
 Reinterpreting historical overshot patterns, the weavings in this exhibition evoke a region often stereotyped along a binary of idleness and industriousness.
 Through the repetitive act of weaving, a practice that is at once solitary and communally inherited, the work probes the paradox of self-sufficiency as it intersects with collective survival, shared knowledge, and generational labor.

-The impact of Hurricane Helene on Appalachian communities forms another layer of inquiry within the exhibition.
-The storm’s aftermath exposed not only physical vulnerability, but also the interdependencies that undergird resilience in rural, often overlooked places.
-In the wake of disaster, community becomes both a lifeline and a framework for reimagining agency: resilience not as rugged individualism, but instead as mutual aid, resource-sharing, and relational survival.
+The impact of Hurricane Helene on Appalachia forms another layer of inquiry within the exhibition.
+The storm’s aftermath exposed physical vulnerabilities, but also the interdependencies that undergird resilience in rural, often overlooked places.
+In the wake of disaster, connection becomes both a lifeline and a framework for reimagining agency: resilience not as rugged individualism, but instead as mutual aid, resource-sharing, and relational survival.

 Photos by Saturn + Sun Collective.